 Best credit cards for restaurants

-Best restaurant credit card with no annual fee: Uber Visa Card
+Best restaurant credit card for Uber Eats: Uber Visa Card

 - Signup bonus.
 Earn $100 once you spend $500 in the first 90 days.